-20 ideas to help people smile for a photo.
-Get out there, try some of these techniques, and see how they go!
-But always be sure to gauge how your photo subjects react to your suggestions.
+20 ideas to help get natural smiles in your pictures.
+Head out there, try some of these techniques, and see how they go!
+But always gauge how your photo subjects react to your suggestions.
 You might have to adjust your tone of voice and photo directions for different types of people.